-Holly Hill has a mastery approach to the curriculum which provides opportunities for our children to revisit learning to consolidate and deepen their knowledge and skills.
+Holly Hill has a mastery approach to the curriculum which provides opportunities for our children to revisit learning and learning styles in order to consolidate and deepen their knowledge and skills.
 This allows learning to be committed to long term memory.
 We also use retrieval practice to recall key information to ensure that learning becomes embedded.